 Pharmacies and private hospitals are easy to access and doctors abound so it would be wise to seek an opinion from somebody known about where to go so as to not encounter any additional problems.
 It is important to notify the contact person at the host institution in India and seek medical attention as soon as one falls ill.

-You are advised to carry along with you all you personal medication, asprin, painkillers for fevers and minor aches and pains, calamine lotion for cuts and bites, and antihistamines for allergies.
+You are advised to carry along with you all you personal medication, aspirin, painkillers for fevers and minor aches and pains, calamine lotion for cuts and bites, and antihistamines for allergies.
 One must also carry the medicines one would require while staying in India.
 Prescription drugs are not easily available over the counter so one must plan accordingly.
 People with allergies must be very careful while eating outside as most people will not be able to understand your particular needs.
 Make sure to inform the staff at your place of stay, and ask somebody reliable about the ingredients in the food whenever you need to eat outside.

 Please check with your local healthcare service about the vaccines you require before coming to India.